SarthakMakhija/tech-lessons/_posts/2023-02-24-count-min-sketch.md

 - Run the hash function for the given key and get the hashed value.
 - Identify the `columnIndex` using the hashed value by executing `hashedValue % totalCounters`.
 - Increment the value in the matrix cell at the position identified by a pair of `(index, columnIndex)`.
+> Increment operation will increment either the upper four bits or the lower four bits of the byte depending on the matrix cell position.

 This is how the above approach can be implemented in golang: